halp106/backend/README.md

 # Halp106 Backend

-The backend us just a `cargo run` away!
+The backend is just a `cargo run` away!
 Make sure you have rust installed first.

 ## Running with Docker